 If you have suffered an injury on the job, you have enough to worry about without having to figure out if your injury falls under The Jones Act, The Longshore and Harbor Workers’ Compensation Act, Louisiana workers’ compensation law or general personal injury law.

 We are here to sort out these legal details so you can focus on your recovery.
-Maritime injury lawyer Kevin Schoenberger has more than 40 years of legal experience.
+Maritime injury lawyer Kevin Schoenberger, Attorney at Law has more than 40 years of legal experience.
 He has successfully helped numerous clients obtain full and fair financial compensation after a serious maritime accident.

 Contact Us About Your Offshore Work Accident Claim